handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 ## npm tasks

+The build process can be triggered by either navigating the the `./handsontable` directory and running:

+*   `npm run build`

+Or by utilizing one of the helper scripts in the root directory:

+*   `npm run in` - Runs a command for the specified project.
+For Example:
+    `npm run in handsontable build` - runs the `build` command for the `@handsontable/handsontable` project.
+    Shorthands are also available - the aforementioned command works as `npm run in handsontable build` as well.
+*   `npm run all handsontable` - Runs a command for all Handsontable packages.
+    The order in which the packages are executed is defined in the `./scripts/run-all.mjs` script.

 Currently, the following tasks are available for building Handsontable:

 * `npm run test` - runs several tasks in this order: